seanreed1111/sql-recipes/recipes.md

 | phil    |   5      |
 | tricia  |   2      |
 +---------+----------+
-That query summarizes the same column that is used for grouping (`sender`), but that’s not always necessary.
+That query SUMmarizes the same column that is used for grouping (`sender`), but that’s not always necessary.
 Suppose that you want a quick characterization of the mail table, showing for each `sender` listed in it the total amount of traffic sent (in bytes) and the average number of bytes per message.
-In this case, you still use the `sender` column to place the rows in groups, but the summary functions operate on the size values:
+In this case, you still use the `sender` column to place the rows in groups, but the SUMmary functions operate on the size values:

 ```sql
 SELECT sender,